coprolit/homebrewed-rolemaster-rpg-rules/README.md

 Against Melee attacks.
 Halve any DB increase, if defender is parrying unarmed against someone with a weapon.

-`Extremely Hard` maneuver (-30).
+`Extremely Hard` maneuver (-30), apply 100 minus result to `DB`.
 Use `Weapon` or `Shield` skill.

 176+ `Absolute Success`: Defender can immediately perform a counter-attack against the attacker.
 That attack cannot be defended against.

 #### Block
-Against Melee and Ranged attacks if using a suitable shield or environment cover.
+Against Melee and Ranged attacks if using a suitable object, e.g. shield, or environment cover.

-`Hard` Maneuver (-10).
+`Hard` Maneuver (-10), apply 100 minus result to `DB`.
 Use Shield skill.

 176+ `Absolute Success`: Reduce Critical severity by one of any Criticals scored against defender.